Call for Entries

 Cave Canem 20th Anniversary Issue

-Featuring poets with strong ties to DC who have been fellows or faculty of Cave Canem over the past twenty years.
+Featuring 57 poems by 31 poets with strong ties to DC who have been fellows or faculty of Cave Canem over the past twenty years.
 Cave Canem Foundation is a national nonprofit organization that cultivates the artistic and professional growth of African American poets.
 Guest co-editors: Holly Bass and Joel Dias-Porter.

 Volume 18:3, Spring 2017